Become a Wine Expert with just 10 Minutes of Study!

 Richard J Palermino

 What if I say that I can save you years of study and thousands of dollars in drinking fees or should I say “lab fees”?
 Have you ever wondered how those wine guys acquire such an extensive vocabulary in describing a wine.
 How words just trip off their palate with the ease of drinking a bottle of 1927 Margaux?
 Phrases like “hints of butterscotch with a backbone of chocolate” or “a charming, off-dry style with feature notes of wild herb and licorice …”.
 Do they attend “wine school”?
 Are they inherently more wine wise than you?
 Were they born with more refined tastes than you?
 Are they inherent snobs?
 Have they talked so much about wine that they are more practiced and familiar with wine talk?
 Have they simply had more experience and drunk more than you?
+Or maybe they are better "bullsh$$ters" with a more flambouyant turn of phrase?
+Maybe they memorized the wine aroma list I am about to present?
 Not necessarily any of the above possible explanations need be the case.

 Often Knowledge Is Helped By Simple Organizing Your Thoughts